ethereum/ethereum-org-website/src/content/security/index.md

 Example of a strong password: ymv\*azu.EAC8eyp8umf
 ```

+Another common mistake is using passwords that can be easily guessed or found out through [social engineering](<https://en.wikipedia.org/wiki/Social_engineering_(security)>).
+Including your mother's maiden name, the name's of your children or pets, or dates of birth in your password is not secure and will increase the risk of your password getting hacked.

-#### Good password practices:
+#### Good password practices: {#good-password-practices}

-- Make passwords as long as allowed by either your password generator or the form you're filling out.
+- Make passwords as long as allowed by either your password generator or the form you're filling out
 - Use a mixture of uppercase, lowercase, numbers and symbols
+- Don't use personal details, such as family names, in your password
 - Avoid common dictionary words

 [More on creating strong passwords](https://terranovasecurity.com/how-to-create-a-strong-password-in-7-easy-steps/)

-### Use unique passwords for everything
+### Use unique passwords for everything {#use-unique-passwords}

 A strong password doesn't provide as much protection if the password is revealed in a data breach.
 The website [Have I Been Pwned](https://haveibeenpwned.com) allows you to check if your accounts were involved in any data breaches stored in their database.
 If they have, **you should change pwned passwords immediately**.
 Using unique passwords for every account lowers the risk of hackers getting access to all of your accounts when one of your passwords is compromised.

-### Use a password manager
+### Use a password manager {#use-password-manager}

 <InfoBanner emoji=":bulb:">
   <div>